zzhang82/web422/notes/angular-routing-intro.md

 * Its "version 1" approach is to define the route definitions among many source code files; after refactoring, its "version 2" approach gathers them into the preferred way, into the routing module
 * It incrementally adds *default* and *not found* routes

 In summary, the content is useful to read/skim.
+(Do that now.)
 However, your professors think that its learning path should not be considered best practice or authoritative.
 Today, we will recommend an approach that provides many benefits, including coding ease, better quality, and repeatability.

 The other source of information is the **FUNDAMENTALS > Routing & Navigation** area.
 To preview its contents:
 * It uses the same *Tour of Heroes* problem and data set
 * An evolutionary and detailed approach through a wide range of routing and routing-related topics, with much detail
 * Includes many topics (router state, router events, guard, child, lazy load, etc.) that are too advanced for our current needs (later in the course, we will cover some of them)

 In summary, some of this content is useful to skim.
+(Do that now.)
 However, your professors think that its learning path is too detailed and too tied to the *Tour of Heroes* example.
 As a result, it's not as clear as it could be to present routing topics to you in a way that you can understand, repeat, and implement.
+As noted above, we will recommend an approach that will be better.

 > It is possible that we will include links to external documentation resources here...